Sydney’s best restaurants with a view

 Chiosco by Ormeggio

 This is the casual arm of the famous Spit diner in Mosman, Ormeggio.
 Set on the breezy timber wharf, Chiosco by Ormeggio offers Italian-style seafood such as grilled split king prawns with chilli and lemon, while gleaming yachts bob in the marina beside you.
 If you’re going all-out, order a whole lamb shoulder for two.
-And to really live that high seas life, grab their boat catering menu for a sailing adventure.

 The Glenmore Hotel

 You would normally expect views from the Sydney Harbour Bridge across to the Sydney Opera House and city skyline to come with a serious price tag, but not here.
 On the lantern-lit rooftop of The Rocks’ Glenmore Hotel, you get million dollar views for the price of a pub steak.
-Or treat yourself to a cheese board and a jug of sangria.

 Bert’s Bar and Brasserie